saloniamatteo/Arch/README.txt

 4.1) Mount the disk space: mount /dev/sda1 /mnt
 4.2) Mount the swap: swapon /dev/sda2

+(If you don't like using vim, use nano)

 5) Update /etc/pacman.d/mirrorlist:
 5.1) vim /etc/pacman.d/mirrorlist
 5.2) Comment/delete all (this is the computer name)the lines but keep the server closest to you